Earth in culture: Norse

 Odin and his two brothers killed the frost-giant Ymir and took his body with them.
-From Ymir’s body Odin and his brothers created what we know as earth.
-As Ymir’s blood drained from his body, Odin created oceans and lakes, from his teeth they formed broken bits of rocks and placed them on mountains, from his bones they made boulders, his skull fashioned the sky and respectively his brain formed clouds.
-After Odin’s creation of earth he sent four dwarves down to each corner of the earth one being Austri meaning east, another called Vestri meaning west, another named Nordri meaning north, and the final one named Sudri meaning south.
-This is where we get our directions from.
+From Ymir's body Odin and his brothers created the Earth.
+As Ymir's blood drained from his body, Odin created oceans and lakes, from his teeth they formed broken bits of rocks and placed them on mountains, from his bones they made boulders, his skull fashioned the sky and respectively his brain formed clouds.
+After Odin's creation of Earth he sent four dwarves down to each corner of the Earth one being Austri meaning east, another called Vestri meaning west, another named Nordri meaning north, and the final one named Sudri meaning south.
+This is where directions came from.
 Odin and his brothers then set out to make the first people.
 Odin and his brothers gathered wood from the seashore and created the first people, Ask being the man and Embla being the woman.
 Light and dark was the final step that Odin had to create.
 He took Night who is the daughter of a giant that is dark in color.
 Odin gave Night a chariot pulled by a horse called Hrimfaxi.
-He instructed Night to ride around the earth and with her she brought darkness, from her horse’s saliva dew was created.
+He instructed Night to ride around the Earth and with her she brought darkness, from her horse's saliva dew was created.
 He then took Day, the son of Night and Delling of the AEsir, who was bright and attractive and gave him a chariot pulled by a horse named Skinfaxi.
-He instructed Day to ride around the earth and with him he brought light and from his horse’s mane streamed light.
+He instructed Day to ride around the Earth and with him he brought light and from his horse's mane streamed light.

 Aztec

 In the myth of the god Tlaltecuhtli, her dismembered body was the basis for the world in the Aztec creation story of the fifth and final cosmos.
 Before the fifth sun was created, the "earth monster" dwelled in the ocean after the fourth Great Flood.
 The gods Quetzalcoatl and Tezcatlipoca descended from the heavens in the form of serpents and found the monstrous Tlaltecuhtli.
 The two gods decided that the fifth cosmos could not prosper with such a horrible creature roaming the world, and so they set out to destroy her.
-After a long struggle, Tezcatlipoca and Quetzalcoatl managed to rip her body in two — from the upper half came the sky, and from the lower came the earth.
+After a long struggle, Tezcatlipoca and Quetzalcoatl managed to rip her body in two — from the upper half came the sky, and from the lower came the Earth.
 The other gods were angered to hear of Tlaltecuhtli's treatment and decreed that the various parts of her dismembered body would become the features of the new world.
 Her skin became grasses and small flowers, her hair the trees and herbs, her eyes the springs and wells, her nose the hills and valleys, her shoulders the mountains, and her mouth the caves and rivers.